CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Expenses.
 IVF can be very expensive, and there are no guarantees.
 You’ll want to evaluate the financial implications and weigh your options (more on this here).

 • Legal implications.
 There are several logistical and legal factors to talk through.
 For example, you’ll want to consider the fate of any frozen embryos that remain after a successful pregnancy, in the event of a divorce or death.
-Other legal implications include how and when to tell your child who the biological father is, and, if using a known sperm donor, how involved the donor wants to be.
+Other legal implications include how and when to tell your child who the sperm donor is, and, if using a known sperm donor, how involved the donor wants to be.
 Also, depending on state laws, it may be difficult to have both partners’ names appear on the birth certificate.
 A family law attorney can help guide you through the process.

 • Other options.
 As you discuss your options for starting a family, you can also evaluate other avenues.
 In vitro fertilization using donor eggs is another possibility, as is intrauterine insemination (IUI), which involves deliberately placing sperm inside your uterus around the time of ovulation to assist with fertilization.
 (This is also typically a lot less expensive than IVF.)
 Of course, adoption is another route to consider.